Meeting a Sweetheart at the Beach

 Doubtful.

-We stopped at the Photobucketslide that Grandma Chris and I recently taken him to, you know, the one with the three parallel paths, the one that when we were there last Jimi asked me not to get on because he was afraid that I might break it.
+slide that Grandma Chris and I recently taken him to, you know, the one with the three parallel paths, the one that when we were there last Jimi asked me not to get on because he was afraid that I might break it.
 And why wouldn't he say that, given that we had just been at the rocket slide a few moments before where I attempted to slide down on my back and obtained an unanticipated speed due to the friction of my shirt and the slide, coming down so fast that I bounced off the ground

-• She teased Jimi by chasing after after him and when she caught him, she hugged him to make sure that he didn't fall down.
+crumpled position (after breaking my further fall with my arms) that Grandma Hoff was able to photo-document with three quick snaps, even though she was laughing out-of-control.- She teased Jimi by chasing after after him and when she caught him, she hugged him to make sure that he didn't fall down.

-• She let him get a "head start" so that he won their slide races.
+- She let him get a "head start" so that he won their slide races.

-• She intentionally stopped at the "finish line" so that he could win.
+- She intentionally stopped at the "finish line" so that he could win.

-• She made up games that they could play, explained the rules, and made sure that he didn't get hurt.
+- She made up games that they could play, explained the rules, and made sure that he didn't get hurt.

-• When she went to get something to drink at the picnic site, she made sure that Jimi got a new water bottle.
+- When she went to get something to drink at the picnic site, she made sure that Jimi got a new water bottle.

-In short, she did what all people with healthy Photobucketsocial skills do: she made someone else, in this case Jimi, feel special and treated kindly.
+social skills do: she made someone else, in this case Jimi, feel special and treated kindly.
 I could tell that she was enjoying herself as much as the joy that she was helping to create for Jimi.
 May Jimi find more friends like this girl along the way, although closer to his age, of course.

 As we were leaving the beach in our car, there in the distance, standing by the slide, was Jimi's new friend waving goodbye to us.
 Goodbye, sweetheart!